Hit enter after type your search item

 A demo of pagination by using Bootstrap-table plug-in

-If you have a large table to present data, say over 100 records, then it is always better to present rows in the paginated way.
-Going through over hundred records may be tedious for the readers.
+If you have a large table to present data, say over 100 records, then it is always better to present rows in a paginated way.
+Going through over a hundred records may be tedious for the readers.

-The Bootstrap-table plug-in enables creating the paginated table easily.
-It’s the matter of adding a function in the <script> section and specify the data attribute in the <table> tag, that’s it.
+The Bootstrap-table plug-in enables the creation of the paginated table easily.
+It’s a matter of adding a function in the <script> section and specifying the data attribute in the <table> tag, that’s it.

-The following demo shows a table that breaks in pages after ten records.
+The following demo shows a table that breaks into pages after ten records.
 Along with pagination, two columns are sortable.
-See a demo online:

 A demo of adding different colors in HTML table rows

-As such, Bootstrap has built-in classes that you may use in table rows like success, info, danger etc. You may manage it programmatically as well by using table-bootstrap plug-in.
+As such, Bootstrap has built-in classes that you may use in table rows like success, info, danger, etc. You may manage it programmatically as well by using the table-bootstrap plug-in.

 In this example, alternative rows are assigned ‘active’, ‘success’, ‘info’, ‘warning’, and ‘danger’ classes that have their own colors.